josephchigiz/alx_capstone_project/README.md

 - For design and prototyping, I used <a href="https://www.figma.com">Figma</a> and <a href="https://draw.io">Draw.io</a>

 ## Demo🖼️
-- Here are a few screenshots to demonstrate the design and fetures of my web portfolio:
+- Here are a few screenshots to demonstrate the design and features of my web portfolio:
 <img src="assets/demo-full.png" title="Full Page" alt="Full Page Screenshot">
 <img src="assets/demo-home.png" title="Home Page" alt="Home Page Screenshot">